Mizakson/shopping-cart/README.md

 ![alt text](./src/images/shopping-cart-shop-page.png "Shop page image preview")

 ## Features
-* __Multi-Page Navigation__: Provides a seamless multi-page application experience with intuitive navigation between the Home and Shop pages using a persistent navigation bar.
+* __Multi-Page Navigation__: Multi-page application navigation between the Home and Shop pages using a persistent navigation bar.

-* __Dynamic Cart Display__: The navigation bar prominently displays the current number of items in the shopping cart, updating automatically as items are added.
+* __Dynamic Cart Display__: The navigation bar displays the current number of items in the shopping cart, updating automatically as items are added.

 * __Product Catalog__: Fetches a diverse range of products from the FakeStore API to populate the shop page.